FHIDev/fhi.helseid/readme.md

 All features of the components can be controlled using featureflags from your configuration, either hardcoded or loaded from your appsettings.json.

-The component used the "Backend for Frontend" pattern, based off a  Authorization Code flow, for details see [here](https://www.nhn.no/helseid/grunnleggende-kunnskap/autentiseringsflyt-og-grant-types/)
+The component uses the "Backend for Frontend" pattern, based off a  Authorization Code flow, for details see [here](https://www.nhn.no/helseid/grunnleggende-kunnskap/autentiseringsflyt-og-grant-types/)

-The component require minimum .net core app 3.1.
+The component requires minimum .net core app 3.1.

 ## Access to HelseId